Offering your store in multiple languages

 - Add the translation of the category’s name and description in the respective language section under Translations:

 The translated category names appear in the catalog, in Instant Site’s menu, and in the Menu on your site, where you have added your Ecwid store.

-Customer email notifications in Ecwid include regular customer notifications and automated marketing emails.
+Customer email notifications in Ecwid include order notifications and automated marketing emails.
 When you create a new Ecwid account, the language used in your email notification templates is the same as your store’s default language.
-This means that order payment and fulfillment states, product details, and other information in email notifications will be automatically translated to the language you enabled in your Ecwid admin (or in English, if your store language is not yet supported for translation).
+After you add a new language to your Ecwid store, all customers' email notifications will be automatically translated to the language you enabled in your Ecwid admin (or in English, if your store language is not yet supported for translation).
 Your customers will receive order confirmations and marketing emails in the same language they browse your storefront in.

 Сustomer email notification templates can be translated into:

 Bulgarian, Catalan, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, German (Switzerland), Greek, Hebrew, Hungarian, Indonesian, Italian, Latvian, Lithuanian, Macedonian, Norwegian, Polish, Portuguese, Portuguese (Brazil), Romanian, Russian, Slovenian, Spanish, Spanish (Latin America), Swedish, Turkish, and Ukrainian.